 The first principle of intuitive eating is ditching the diet mentality which means letting go of all those concepts of good and bad, should and shouldn’t, etc. when it comes to food.
 Once you get rid of all that negativity, you can create space to be more aware of your own hunger and fullness cues and can begin exploring how food makes you feel.

 Can someone with an eating disorder practice intuitive eating?

-If someone has an eating disorder, they should seek help from a professional healthcare team including a physician, therapist and dietitian.
-Many people with eating disorders need to complete treatment before they can implement intuitive eating.
-While the concepts are similar to what may be taught in eating disorder treatment, the practice is different for someone who has an active eating disorder versus someone who is in eating disorder recovery.
+If someone has an eating disorder, they should seek help from a professional healthcare team including a physician, therapist and dietitian (at a minimum).
+Many people with eating disorders need to get to a certain point in their recovery before they can fully implement intuitive eating.
+However, the “essence” of the intuitive eating principles can be applied all throughout recovery.

 It’s best to work with your care team for an individualized approach that works best for you.
 If you don’t have an eating disorder team, you can search for providers here.

 How do you deal with weight gain and body image issues after letting go of restriction and food rules?

 Body acceptance is HARD.
 It doesn’t happen overnight and it’s definitely a lifelong journey.
 I won’t sugarcoat it: we live in a society that idealizes thin bodies and marginalizes pretty much every other body shape.
 The external reminders that our bodies are wrong or less than can feel constant and unrelenting.